ifBars/VRChat-ProTVConvertor/README.md

  USAGE:

-	-Run setup.exe to install, optionally create a shortcut for UrlArray.application -Enter a single, full youtube URL to add one URL to the list of URLS -Optionally, add a prefix to put before the youtube links (IE: https://nextnex.com/?url=) -Press add link to add the one link
+	-Run setup.exe to install, then create a shortcut for UrlArray.application (optional) -Enter a single, full youtube URL to add one URL to the list of URLS -Optionally, add a prefix to put before the youtube links (IE: https://nextnex.com/?url=) -Press add link to add the one link